-Where necessary, children will have an IEP, One-Page Profile or MyPlan based on targets set by outside agencies specific to their needs.
+Where necessary, children will have an SEN Support Plan, One-Page Profile or MyPlan based on targets set by outside agencies specific to their needs.
 Targets or outcomes will be set which are designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, and a future plan made.

-The progress of children with a Statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.

 The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.

 Regular book scrutiny and lesson observations will be carried out by the SENCo and other members of the Senior Management Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.

 What support can we offer you as a parent of a child with SEND?

 Informal meetings with the class teacher can be arranged to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school, so that similar strategies can be used.